Guiziin227/Full-JAVA/README.md

 2. **Navigate to the course directory**: `cd your-repo-name`
 3. **Follow the course modules**: Each module is organized in a separate directory with relevant code examples and exercises.

-## Contributing
-We welcome contributions!
-Please read our [Contributing Guidelines](CONTRIBUTING.md) for more details.

-## License
-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ---

 # Curso de Java e Programação Orientada a Objetos